 - High-sensitivity operations

 The auth server makes this determination, not the agent or resource.
-The agent simply presents the resource token; the auth server decides whether to issue a token directly or require consent.
+The agent simply presents the resource token; the auth server decides whether to issue a token directly or require consent or user involvement.

 The Consent Flow